wutron/dlcpar/EXAMPLES.md

-## 2.3 Visualize a reconciliation on screen

-Currently, you can only view reconciliations in LCT format.

-### Visualize an LCT

-    dlcpar view_lct \
-        -s config/paper.stree \
-        --xscale 10 \
-        data/paper/0/0.lct.tree

-## 2.4 Infer events from reconciliations
+## 2.3 Infer events from reconciliations

 ### Infer from LCT